leonoverweel/dutch-hackathons/README.md

-# Dutch Hackathons
+# hackathonlist.nl - List of Dutch Hackathons

 Want to attend a hackathon in the Netherlands?
-We're building the most comprehensive list of Dutch 'thons.
+Together, we're building the most comprehensive list of Dutch 'thons.
 Do you know about a hackathon that's not on this list?
-Check out the contribution guide below.
+Check out the [contribution guide](#contributing) below.

 ## Upcoming Hackathons